Best Dash Cams: Record the World Around You

 Cons

 While it's a heavy-hitter, it's not perfect, as a short battery life keeps you tapped into the 12-volt port with wires dangling in front of the windshield.
-Also, it is small enough that it can be hard to operate in large hands.
+Also, it is small enough that it can be hard to operate with large hands.

 Pros